MichaelCurrin/learn-to-code/README.md

 ### Tools

-- [Git Pod](https://gitpod.io) - A cloud-based IDE that runs Github repos in a container environment
+- [Git Pod](https://gitpod.io) - A free cloud-based IDE that runs Github repos.
+Edit code with a VS Code editor, run in the terminal and save your changes to Github.
+Also includes a way to view and manager Pull Requests.
+Runs in a container environment and can be configured with a Git Pod file in your repo.
 - [Python Anywhere](https://pythonanywhere.com) - Free Python hosting.
 Includes web server with easy configuration along with a MySQL database if you need.
 Run cron jobs, edit files editing and use consoles for Python, Bash and SQL.
 - [Github pages](https://pages.github.com/) - Free hosting for static sites built with Jekyll or plain HTML